davemcphee/terraform-provider-azurecaf/docs/resources/azurecaf_naming_convention.md

 The resource naming_convention implements a set of methodologies to apply consistent resource naming using the default Microsoft Cloud Adoption Framework for Azure recommendations as per https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/naming-and-tagging.

-The naming_convention is the initial resource released as part of the azurecaf provider, the naming_convention supports a fixed set of resources as described in the documention.
-In order to provider more flexibility and support the large breadth of Azure resources available you can use the azurecaf_name resource.
+The naming_convention is the initial resource released as part of the azurecaf provider, which supports a fixed set of resources as described in the documentation.
+In order to provider more flexibility and to support the large breadth of Azure resources available, you can use the azurecaf_name resource.

 ## Example usage
 This example outputs one name, the result of the naming convention query.
 The result attribute returns the name based on the convention and parameters input.